VR-BCI-Application-Team/eeg-motor-imagery/README.md

 # EEG Motor Imagery
-🍳 An EGG neural network for Motor Imagery task
+🍳 An EEG neural network for Motor Imagery task

 **Notes:** ⚠️ *This document is under construction, please raise issues if you need anything.*